Australian Capital Territory fake driver license

 If the driver has obtained a licence in an automatic transmission vehicle, an “A” is placed on the licence which restricts the licence holder to driving automatic transmission vehicles for 12 months.
 To remove the restriction before 12 months, the provisional driver must pass the practical driving exam in a manual transmission vehicle.

-No speed restrictions are imposed on ACT learners or Provisional drivers, and they are permitted to drive the posted speed limit.
+No speed restrictions are imposed on ACT learner or Provisional drivers, and they are permitted to drive the posted speed limit.

-A driver can apply for a Full Licence after holding a Provisional Licence for three years.
+- A driver can apply for a Full fake driver Licence after holding a Provisional Licence for three years.